custom-cards/spotify-card/README.md

 Add the card via lovelace to your dashboard.
 All of the settings can be configured via the visual editor.

+#### Advanced usage

+If you want to hide specific devices, you can do so in the advanced tab of the visual editor.
+If you are not using the visual editor see [YAML mode](YAML-mode).
+You can enter as many regular expressions as you like, separated by a comma.
+If any of these rules apply to a device-name it will be hidden.
+The rules are evaluated against the whole device-name so `room` will not match `bedroom`.
+Here are a few examples:

+- `.*room` hides all devices ending with room
+- `bath.*,kids.*` hides all devices which start with bath or kids

+#### YAML mode

 If you are not using the visual configuration of Lovelace you can add the card like this:

 ```yaml